WORKING TOGETHER: FACULTY & STUDENTS WITH DISABILITIES

 - Writing key phrases and lecture outlines on the chalkboard or overhead projector.

 Reasonable accommodations are available for students with a documented disability.
 If you have a disability and may need accommodations to fully participate in this class, please visit the Disability Resource Center (DRC).
-All accommodations must be approved through the DRC (Morehead Hall 305, x5431).
+All accommodations must be approved through the DRC (Webster Hall 100, x5431).

-Any student with a documented disability requiring academic accommodations should make arrangements through the Disability Resource Center (Morehead Hall 305, x5431).
+Any student with a documented disability requiring academic accommodations should make arrangements through the Disability Resource Center (Webster Hall 100, x5431).

 Why include a disability statement on your syllabus?